ricardovaltierra/enumerable/README.md

 # 📃 ruby-bubble-sort

-this project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').
+This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

-this is the implementation of my own version of Ruby’s enumerable methods.
+The project consist on the implementation of my particular version of Ruby’s enumerable methods.

 ## 🔗 link to assignment

-the assignment can be found in the Odin Project's HTML and CSS course that can be found [here](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks).
+The full assignment can be found in the Odin Project's HTML and CSS course that can be found [here](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks).

 ## 📡 technologies used

-- ruby
+- Ruby
-- github
+- Github

-basic ruby and github was used on this project.
+Basic ruby and github was used on this project.

 ## 🚀 the project

-this project can be found in https://github.com/ricardovaltierra/enumerable-methods
+This project can be found in https://github.com/ricardovaltierra/enumerable-methods

 ### ✨ [code picture]